Code-Institute-Submissions/project1-codeInstitutte/README.md

 # HTML

 -index.html: Document checking completed.
-No errors or warnings to show.
+No errors or warnings to show.<br>
 -book-cover.html: Document checking completed.
-No errors or warnings to show.
+No errors or warnings to show.<br>
 -movie-cover.html: Document checking completed.
+No errors or warnings to show.<br>
-No errors or warnings to show.
+-sign.html: Document checking completed.
+No errors or warnings to show.<br>

+# CSS

+-book.css: Congratulations!
+No Error Found.<br>
+-index.css : Congratulations!
+No Error Found.<br>
+-sign.css: Congratulations!
+No Error Found.<br>
+-style.css: Congratulations!
+No Error Found.<br>

+# Accessibility